xplosionmind/quitsocialmedia.club/pages/Solutions.md

 ### Using Social Media without being on Social Media

 It can happen that you end up sad and you miss how much Social Media allowed you to connect with your loved ones in a way you could never replace with other systems, if they don't want to follow you in abandoning those platforms.
-It's understandable, even if the ideal solution would be if you all quit.
+It is understandable, even if the ideal solution would be if you all quit.
 Nevertheless, as always, there's a very smart and useful workaround, a tool which allows you to <u>convert Social Media timelines in RSS feeds</u>.

 Tools like that are actually more than one, but the most famous and developed one is [RSS-Bridge](https://github.com/RSS-Bridge/rss-bridge "RSS-Bridge on GitHub").